-Alerts and reports are in place and sent to the IT Manager who shares and meets with the Group DSL weekly to discuss and review any concerns.
+The IT manager meets with the Group DSL weekly to discuss and review any concerns.
 Biweekly meetings between the IT Manager, Group DSL and Heads of School allow feedback and updates regarding filtering issues or concerns.
 Any issues within the school are raised as a discussion with SLT, an incident report or a cause for concern.
 Termly filter tests are conducted alongside constant filter list management following any incident.
 Annual Filtering & Monitoring reviews are conducted by the IT Manager, Group DSL, Group Operations Manager and a member of the Proprietorial Body